tayoky/stanix/miscellaneous/build.md

 > [!NOTE]
 > supported values for `--target` are `x86_64-stanix`, `i386-stanix` and `aarch64-stanix`

+> [!NOTE]
+> compiling the toolchain (that contain gcc) might takes some time

-now source the script to setup the `PATH` `CC` ,... variables
+now source the script to setup the `PATH`, `CC`, ... variables
 ```sh
 . ./add-to-path.sh
 ```

 > [!NOTE]
 > you will have to do this step every time you quit your sessions and come back (or open/close a new terminal window)
 > once you have done this step the default C compiler for this session is a stanix cross compiler use `unset CC` to revert to your system compiler

-then you can follow the guide same as [self building](#self-building) .
+then you can follow the guide same as [self building](#self-building)

 ## self building
-if you are compiling from sanix (or using the cross toolchain) follow these steps
+if you are compiling from stanix (or using the cross toolchain) follow these steps

 ### required software
 - `git`